-What is diverse?
+What is diversity?
 The concept of diversity has many angles.
 The following five dimensions are often distinguished in the human resources policies of companies:

 Not everyone is equally capable of working (full time), for example due to illness or a (physical or mental) disability.
 Many people with reduced capacity for work would like to work, but have difficulty finding or keeping a job.
 They face obstacles such as prejudice, lack of facilities and lack of guidance.
 On the other hand, many employers are looking for opportunities to give people with disabilities a place to work.
 Experience shows that the inclusion of people with disabilities can have many benefits: they are more likely to be loyal and motivated, report sick less often and create more cohesion within a team.